mahek-p41/cynergi/README.md

 ## Setup
 1. For Windows install follow instructions at [Java Dev Setup](http://gitlab.hightouchinc.com/garym/java-dev-setup)
+   1. This should have installed __adoptopenjdk8openj9__, if for some reason it did not open an admin Powershell window and run `choco install adoptopenjdk8openj9`
 2. Configure a default JDK that Intellij will use
    1. Assuming you have never used Intellij before it will come up with the "Welcome to Intellij IDEA" screen
    2. From the "Welcome" screen down in the lower right hand corner there is a "Configure" drop-down